-- what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). - about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. - that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - Begin to understand the fundamental concept of consent and non-consent and how to seek help if peers or adults are pressurising them to consent to inappropriate or unsafe practices - how to respond safely and appropriately to peers and adults they may encounter (in all contexts, including online) whom they do not know. - how to recognise and report feelings of being unsafe or feeling bad about any adult and others. - how to ask for advice or help for themselves or others, and to keep trying until they are heard. - how to report concerns or abuse, and the vocabulary and confidence needed to do so. - where to get advice e.g. family, school and/or other sources. - Know that saying 'No' means 'No', when to get help and how to accept a 'No' from someone else.
+- what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). - about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. - that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - Begin to understand the fundamental concept of consent and non-consent and how to seek help if peers or adults are pressurising them to consent to inappropriate or unsafe practices - how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. - how to recognise and report feelings of being unsafe or feeling bad about any adult and others. - how to ask for advice or help for themselves or others, and to keep trying until they are heard. - how to report concerns or abuse, and the vocabulary and confidence needed to do so. - where to get advice e.g. family, school and/or other sources.